 - Travel Insurance

 - Nepalese Visa

 - Tips for porters and other trek staff

-- Miscellaneous personal expenses drinks etc
+- Miscellaneous expenses drinks and souvenirs etc.

 Joining Arrangements & Transfers

 The group will meet at the hotel in Kathmandu.

 Transfers are provided from/to Kathmandu Airport for all clients arriving on Day 1 of the Land Only itinerary and departing on the last day of the Land Only itinerary.